What is Short-Term Health Insurance in Arkansas?

 Arkansas short-term health insurance plans can be beneficial for individuals in various situations:

-If you’re in transition and waiting for employer-sponsored insurance.
+- Between Jobs: If you’re in transition and waiting for employer-sponsored insurance.

-If you missed the ACA Open Enrollment Period and do not qualify for a Special Enrollment Period (SEP).
+- Missed ACA Enrollment: If you missed the ACA Open Enrollment Period and do not qualify for a Special Enrollment Period (SEP).

-If you’re 26 and no longer eligible for parental health insurance.
+- Recent College Graduates: If you’re 26 and no longer eligible for parental health insurance.

-If you’re approaching age 65 and waiting for Medicare coverage.
+- Waiting for Medicare Eligibility: If you’re approaching age 65 and waiting for Medicare coverage.

-If you need temporary coverage while exploring long-term options.
+- Self-Employed Individuals: If you need temporary coverage while exploring long-term options.

-Arkansas Short-Term Health Insurance Eligibility
+Eligibility for Arkansas Short-Term Health Insurance

 Eligibility is determined by the insurance provider and typically requires:

-- Completing a basic health questionnaire to assess medical history.
+- Completing a basic health questionnaire to assess medical history

 - No major pre-existing conditions such as cancer or emphysema.